Blendify/blender-manual/blender_docs/manual/animation/drivers/drivers_panel.rst

 Swing and X/Y/Z Twist
-   Decomposes the rotation into two parts: a swing rotation that aims the specified axis in its correct direction, followed by a twist rotation around that axis.
+   Decomposes the rotation into two parts: a swing rotation that aims the specified axis in its final direction, followed by a twist rotation around that axis.
    This is often necessary for driving corrective :doc:`Shape Keys </animation/shape_keys/index>` and bones for organic joint rotation.

-   The swing rotation is of the same kind that is produced by the :doc:`Damped Track Constraint </animation/constraints/tracking/damped_track>`.
+   This decomposition is often produced in rigs by using a helper bone with a :doc:`Damped Track Constraint </animation/constraints/tracking/damped_track>` to extract the swing part, and it's child with :doc:`Copy Transforms </animation/constraints/transform/copy_transforms>` to extract the twist component.

    The channels values for *Swing and Y Twist* are: